Where to buy a PS5 in the UK and US today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 stock – live: Very restocks the standalone console as BT drops continue
+PS5 stock – live: Very and Game restock the standalone console as BT drops continue

 Here’s the latest PlayStation restock news from Smyths Toys, Currys , Amazon and more

-Update 15 July: The PS5 is in stock at Very and BT Shop.
+Update 15 July: The PS5 is in stock at Game, Very and BT Shop.
 It has sold out at EE and Studio.
 Read on for more information.

 Since its launch in 2020, the PlayStation 5 has been ridiculously difficult to procure.
 Supply chain issues stemming from the coronavirus pandemic have brought the production of Sony’s latest games console to a near-standstill.